hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

 I know someone will ask about the apparent resonance around 500hz.
-I didn't seem to notice this in my subjective evaluations.
+I didn't find this objectionable in my subjective evaluations.
 Toole's book covers threshold of audibility with various peaks but I'll reference this article for now: https://audioxpress.com/article/testing-loudspeakers-which-measurements-matter-part-1

 Particularly, this section: